edgelesssys/constellation/dev-docs/workflows/build-develop-deploy.md

 ## Build

+>IMPORTANT: The OSS version is not identical with the official release.
+Notably, when executing `constellation create` you will need to set the image version and measurements yourself.

 Build the binaries always in a separate directory.
 Since you can only have one IAM + cluster configuration in one directory, it is recommended to create a sub-directory for each cloud provider.
 This way you can easily deploy your dev-build on each of the providers by switching to their sub-directory:

 ```sh